Direct-PoseNet: Absolute Pose Regression with Photometric Consistency: Experiments

 \paragraph{Effectiveness of Modified Positional Encoding} In real-life datasets such as 7-Scenes, there are multiple sources to keep NeRF from rendering a high-quality, photorealistic view of the scene.
 Artifacts may be produced by letting the NeRF model learn from images with severe deformation (\eg, from camera rolling shutter or deforming object) or motion blur from long exposure among frames.
 Moreover, training and testing in very different camera trajectories is a situation for NeRF likely to fail because it tries to generate the scene from unfamiliar volumetric rendering locations.

 We build a toy example to demonstrate the phenomenon in the 7-Scenes dataset, and the effectiveness of our modification in NeRF's positional encoding.
 We randomly select a frame in Heads and sample a portion of training and validation data that lies within its frustum overlap threshold using an approach similar to Balntas \etal~\cite{Balntas18}.
 For this experiment, we set the frustum overlap threshold to be 0.85.
-We report the PSNR on this toy dataset for fixed full encoding ($m=10$) in the original NeRF paper, fixed half encoding ($m=5$), and the coarse-to-fine encoding schemes in~\cref{table:3}.
+We report the peak signal-to-noise ratio (PSNR) on this toy dataset for fixed full encoding ($m=10$) in the original NeRF paper, fixed half encoding ($m=5$), and the coarse-to-fine encoding schemes in~\cref{table:3}.
 We show a qualitative comparison between the original NeRF embedding scheme and our modified coarse-to-fine scheme in \cref{fig:NeRFvsDNeRF}.
 Overall, we find that using a coarse-to-fine positional encoding approach generally obtains a higher quality NeRF model throughout the 7-Scenes dataset in our experiments.

 \paragraph{Effectiveness of Direct Matching} We investigate the effectiveness of direct matching for supervising the pose regression training.
 We first train a NeRF model using the Heads data.
 We randomly perturb the ground truth pose in different ranges and compute the photometric loss $\mathcal{L}_{ph\_perturb}$ with the ground truth image.
 We then count the percentage that $\mathcal{L}_{ph\_perturb} < \mathcal{L}_{ph\_GT}$, where $\mathcal{L}_{ph\_GT}$ denotes the photometric loss using the ground truth pose.
 We define such a percentage as the \textit{error rate}.
+Ideally, views generated from perturbed poses should have higher photometric loss than the loss we get from using the ground truth poses.
+Thus the \textit{error rate} indicates the chances that non-ideal cases would happen, which potentially damages the optimization of our pose regression.